2025 MLS All-Star Austin | MLS All-Star Soccer Celebration | mlssoccer.com

 Soccer Celebration is a free two-night fan festival featuring interactive fan zones, live music, games, player appearances, free giveaways, and MLS match watch parties.
 Fans of all ages can experience soccer culture in an electric, festival-style environment steps from downtown Austin.

-As part of MLS All-Star Soccer Celebration.
-Coca-Cola will host the 6th Annual Beats, Cleats and Eats - an experience celebrating the unique culture of soccer and the unrivaled passion of the sport's fans.
-The event will feature musical performances and have the band Grouplove as a headliner on Saturday, July 19 at 8:30pm.
-Admission is free.
-Coca-Cola will have a unique photobooth opportunity, giveaways and be sampling product at their footprint within Soccer Celebration.
+As part of MLS All-Star Soccer Celebration, Coca-Cola® will host the 6th annual Beats, Cleats and Eats experience celebrating the unique culture of soccer and the unrivaled passion of the sport’s fans.
+Swing by to display your fandom at the Fan Work is Thirsty Work photo booth, take home exclusive custom giveaways, enjoy the live DJ bringing the vibes, sample Coca-Cola refreshments and try the new Prickly Pear Whatafresher exclusively from Whataburger.
+The event will feature musical performances by indie pop and alternative rock bands, The Citie (opener) and GROUPLOVE (headliner).

 - When: Saturday, July 19th